ShahzainAhmed/LinearSearch/README.md

 # Linear Search:
 ### In Computer Science, a linear search or sequential search is a method for finding an element within a list.
+It sequentially